augustinevt/monsoon-styles/README.md

 `npm link @monsoon_inc/monsoon-styles`

-By "convention", we import like this...
+Assuming you are using a similar setup to the monsoon frontend boilerplate (or monsoon-frontend-utility), we import like this...

 `@import '@monsoon_inc/monsoon-styles/lib/<file-to-import>` (most likely "index.scss")

-...In a index.scss that we then import into the App.js file. (although you can import it into a JS file, just take the "@" off of the previous line).
+...in a index.scss that we then import into the App.js file. (although you can import it into a JS file, just take the "@" off of the previous line).

 Also, in order to do that, you need to be tell webpack to look for sass in node_modules.